 Each team will develop and report their project using Slack.
 Each team must use their Slack channel for all brainstorming, communication, file sharing, etc. related to DT&L Project.
 Each team will be responsible for the preparation and posting of progress and content updates to their channel in Slack in accordance with the schedule.
 Slack will provide full transparency as the project development process progresses.
 In other words, everyone involved in the course with access to our Slack workspace will have the opportunity to review and comment on the progress of each team’s project.

 You will join one of six teams that will be responsible for the management of all aspects of the DT&L Project.

 - Project narrative, in a minimum of 3,000 words.
 Each narrative will include the materials necessary to support your team’s narrative.
 The narrative, and materials, should include, but not be limited to (a) the team’s reasoning supporting the choice of technology and, (b) a discussion that provides context for the project from a legal, ethical, social, cultural and political perspective.

-- A narrated, self-running Powerpoint presentation to share your analysis, allowing their classmates to be full prepared for each in-class discussion.
+- Prepare and share your analysis using the tools available in the Adobe Creative Cloud platform, including Adobe Express, allowing your classmates to be full prepared for each in-class discussion.

 - Moderation of the scheduled discussion of your project.

 You will use your Slack project channel to collaborate with your team and memorialize your discussions and supporting materials including, for example, web sources, documents and multimedia content for each case.
 Be sure to carefully review the materials included in Writing on a Digital Platform and Writing and Research.